docker-mailserver/docker-mailserver/README.md

   - 1 => LDAP authentification is enabled
   - NOTE:
     - A second container for the ldap service is necessary (e.g. [docker-openldap](https://github.com/osixia/docker-openldap))
-    - For preparing the ldap server to use in combination with this continer [this](http://acidx.net/wordpress/2014/06/installing-a-mailserver-with-postfix-dovecot-sasl-ldap-roundcube/) article may be helpful
+    - For preparing the ldap server to use in combination with this container [this](http://acidx.net/wordpress/2014/06/installing-a-mailserver-with-postfix-dovecot-sasl-ldap-roundcube/) article may be helpful

 ##### LDAP_START_TLS